luckykapoor01/luckykapoor01/README.md

 <td width="50%">

-### 📊 Data Analysis Project
+### 📊 Data Analysis

-A data analysis project using Python libraries to clean, process, analyze and visualize data.
+A data analysis project focused on cleaning, processing and analyzing datasets using Python.

-**Tech:** Python • Pandas • NumPy • Matplotlib • Jupyter
+**Tech:** Python • Pandas • NumPy • Jupyter

 <a href="YOUR_REPO_LINK">View Project →</a>